Fostering Age Inclusive Research (FAIR trials)

 The web page is one of the channels we will use and, although currently in a basic state, it will be developed in the coming months using a range of media to address specific key groups: pharma, clinicians, regulators and, of course, patients and families.
 To begin with, we are providing in our list of key papers easy access to the growing body of evidence of the need for age inclusive research.

-Publication by ACCELERATE and Key Papers
+Publications by ACCELERATE and Key Papers

 Gaspar, N. et al., 2018.
 Joint Adolescent-Adult Early Phase Clinical Trials to Improve Access to New Drugs for Adolescents with Cancer Proposals from the Multi-stakeholder Platform-ACCELERATE.
 Annals of oncology: official journal of the European Society for Medical Oncology / ESMO.